25 ways to increase productivity

 Time is finite, so it’s important how you spend it — but do you know how you spend it?

 Tracking time you spend on activities will help you decide whether you spend your time effectively or not.

-If your timer tells you you spend 2 hours aimlessly browsing Social Media every day, you’ll get the exact time you’re wasting and could be putting to better use.
+If your timer tells you that you spend 2 hours aimlessly browsing Social Media every day, you’ll get the exact time you’re wasting and could be putting to better use.
 Time tracking allows us to identify areas and roots of sub-optimal performance and start making the first steps towards making the most of our time and effort.
 You can learn about some of those steps through our guide to best practices for time tracking.

-Why?
-When starting out your workday, it’s best that you do your most difficult or most important task first — this is called eating your frog.
+When starting out your workday, it’s best that you do your most difficult or most important task first — this is called eating your frog technique.

 Once you’ve “eaten your frog” first thing in the morning, you’ll feel more energized to tackle the rest of the tasks you have for the day — because you’ll know that the worst is behind you.